Pop-up Preset:

 Most Americans, regardless of ideology, want accountable government, clear ethical rules, and predictable systems.
 Across the country, people feel traditional mechanisms are no longer functioning as intended.
 People are exhausted by uncertainty and by systems that enforce rules upon common citizens while allowing the wealthy to escape accountability.
 Traditional protests feel symbolic.
 People are not looking for another political crusade rather, they want a peaceful, meaningful way to influence government.

 The Improve Initiative offers enforceable laws designed to limit abuse of power, increase transparency, and reduce undue financial influence in politics.
 Scale is the deciding factor.
 Statewide or targeted boycotts lack the leverage to change federal policy.
 Meaningful results at the national level require coordinated, national-level pressure.
 The initiative will gather broad public input to create widely acceptable demands, stronger ethics rules, fair election protections, and cross-branch accountability, regardless of political affiliation.
 The initiative channels everyday economic habits—spending, viewing, and clicking—into a short-term, well-defined, nationwide economic withdrawal.
 It’s a lawful, moral, and effective way to pressure businesses, which will in turn pressure congressional action.
+The initiative leverages impulse buying and advertising revenue, to pressure Congress to enact widely agreeable demands, shaped by public input, and focused on federal accountability.
+Its major strength is precisely quantifying revenue-loss for businesses and all levels of government, yielding significantly more reliable impact projections.
+The initiative uses the boycott as a catalyst, and quantifies potential revenue loss through pledges and petitions to ensure the economic impact is felt before the event begins.
 Small businesses are less exposed because the timeframe is short, and the greatest pressure falls on large firms.

 The goal is to create stability, not redistribute political power or punish businesses.
 Success will be driven by prioritizing the importance of our labor, ensuring effective choice in how our government serves our needs, and fostering accountable, thriving businesses.